catseye/yoob.js/README.markdown

     A two-dimensional Cartesian grid of values which dynamically expands as needed.
-Objects of this class are suitable for representing programs in two-dimensional esolangs such as Befunge, as well as cellular automata.
+Objects of this class are suitable for representing programs in two-dimensional esolangs such as Befunge, as well as cellular automata, and suitable for use as a backing store for a text-terminal simulator.

 *   `yoob.Cursor`, in `yoob/cursor.js`